-The Alzheimer’s Disease Caregiver Support Initiative, a nonprofit dedicated to providing free support services to caregivers of those with Alzheimer’s disease and other dementias in Northern New York state, is continuing to support and provide services to caregivers through alternative methods.
+The Alzheimer’s Disease Caregiver Support Initiative, a nonprofit organization dedicated to providing free support services to caregivers of those with Alzheimer’s disease and other dementias in Northern New York state, is continuing to support and provide services to caregivers through alternative methods.
 The decision to do so is in accordance with the guidelines instituted by the New York State Department of Health to reduce the spread of COVID-19.

-The Caregiver Support Initiative offers many free services to ease the stress caregivers of those with dementia experience — including Support Groups, Care Consultations, Education Workshops, Project Life Saver, Respite, Memory Cafes, and Caregiver Conferences throughout Clinton, Essex, Franklin, Hamilton, Warren, and Washington counties.
+The Caregiver Support Initiative offers many free services to ease the stress that is felt by caregivers of those with dementia including support groups, care consultations, education workshops, Project LifeSaver, respite, memory cafes and Caregiver Conferences throughout Clinton, Essex, Franklin, Hamilton, Warren and Washington counties.

 Care Navigators are available to speak with caregivers where they are most comfortable, including:

 - Our offices in Plattsburgh and Queensbury; or

 - Another convenient location as designated by the caregiver

 Project LifeSaver and respite coordination is also being provided in-person, over the phone or by mail.

 Some of our support groups have transitioned back to in-person locations.
 We will continue to offer a video chat and/or telephone option with a support group facilitator for those who prefer that method.